roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

+===

- ****** DARK Submission: A Bisexual Journey ****** bysilkstockingslover© The other voice replied, "Honey, a quick bite to eat with your family will not kill you."
+The other voice replied, "Honey, a quick bite to eat with your family will not kill you."
 The voice seemed familiar and yet I couldn't place it.

  "And if it does," the first voice said, sighing.